 Asif joined Watsi on March 12th, 2013.
 Six years ago, Asif became the 145th member to automatically support a new Watsi patient every month.
-Since then, 5,774 more people have become monthly donors!
-Asif's most recent donation traveled 8,500 miles to support Sharon, a shy 5-year-old from Kenya, to fund burn contracture treatment.
+Since then, 6,327 more people have become monthly donors!
+Asif's most recent donation traveled 8,700 miles to support Johnson, a baby boy from Tanzania, to fund spina bifida treatment.

 Meet Sharon, a 5-year-old girl from Kenya.
 She is the second born in a family of four children.
 Sharon was brought to Medical Partner's clinic by her grandmother.
 Her mother has stayed at home and according to Sharon’s grandmother, she is mentally impaired.
 Both Sharon's mother and grandmother do not work and only depend on farm products and well-wishers.
 Their family hails from Makengi village in Embu county.
 Sharon has a burn scar deformity that she sustained at home when paraffin poured on her and unfortunately, she caught fire, severely burning her feet.
 She healed with contractures on her hands and feet as well.
 She currently cannot walk or hold things on her hand and she is in great pain at the moment.
 Surgery will be of great impact to her as she will be able to stand, walk, and hold things.
 Her family is not able to raise the estimated cost of surgery and thus requested for support.
 Fortunately, our medical partner, African Mission Healthcare, is helping Sharon receive treatment.
 On May 20th, surgeons at their care center will perform a burn contracture release surgery to better allow her to use her hands easily.
 Now, she needs help to fund this $799 procedure.
 “We cannot be able to raise the estimated cost of surgery and if there are any means that you can support us, we will be grateful.”
 Sharon’s grandmother told us.